zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 ---
 title: Simplify Your Code Review Process with Automation Tools!
 excerpt: As engineering teams grow, code reviews become challenging yet still crucial for quality control.
 We've all been there – nitpicking over minor issues while important stuff gets lost.
 These reviews often become bottlenecks, slowing us down.
-But by leveraging smart tools and focusing on what really matters, we can speed up the process and make it more effective.
+These kind of reviews often become bottlenecks, slowing us down, put heavy toils on developers, or in worst case, even cost us! (*Production Down*) It needs to stop!
+It's very possible to automate this kind of checks by leveraging existing tools and focusing on what really matters.
+By then, we can speed up the code review and make it more effective.
 Say goodbye to endless debates about tabs vs. spaces!
 categories: software-engineering
 tags:
     - sdlc